Brimstone (2016 film): Plot

 In the desert, two badly wounded men, Samuel and Wolf, are the last survivors in a dispute over gold that has left several other men dead.
 They depart on a single horse.

-Joanna lives with her mother, Anna, and father, revealed to be the Minister himself.
+Joanna lives with her mother, Anna, and father, revealed to be the Reverend himself.
 He is strictly religious and is often cruel and abusive towards his family.
 Samuel and Wolf collapse at the farm and Joanna secretly cares for them.
-Anna confronts the Minister when she realizes he lusts after their daughter, so he beats and humiliates her by placing a scold's bridle on her head.
+Anna confronts the Reverend when she realizes he lusts after their daughter, so he beats and humiliates her by placing a scold's bridle on her head.
 In response, Anna commits suicide in full view of the church congregation.
-The next day the Minister takes Joanna to church and starts to perform a wedding ceremony between himself and his daughter.
-Samuel tries to rescue her, but the Minister murders him.
+The next day the Reverend takes Joanna to church and starts to perform a wedding ceremony between himself and his daughter.
+Samuel tries to rescue her, but the Reverend murders him.
 Her father whips Joanna and rapes her.
 In the morning she runs off.